 As back then, we still don't know what the future will bring.
 But we have been sure from the start - bellydance is awesome and we want everyone to know it!

-In October 2016, Estonia celebrated the anniversary of Pille Roosi – one of Estonia’s best known dance teachers and choreographers, as well as the 20th anniversary of oriental dance in Estonia.
+In October 2016, Estonia celebrated the anniversary of Pille Pärs (Roosi) – one of Estonia’s best known dance teachers and choreographers, as well as the 20th anniversary of Oriental dance in Estonia.

-Pille Roosi’s life’s work has been introducing oriental dance or belly dance into the Estonian dance field.
-She was the first to start teaching oriental dance in Estonia in 1996.
-The majority of Estonian belly dancers have learned under her guidance.
+Pille Roosi’s life’s work has been introducing Oriental dance or belly dance into the Estonian dance field.
+She was the first to start teaching Oriental dance in Estonia in 1996.
+During the following decades, the majority of Estonian belly dancers learned under her guidance.
 Pille Roosi is the initiator and had been the main organiser of the International Oriental Dance Festival in Estonia.

-Shortly after the jubilee concert, Pille handed over her former work with organising the International Oriental Dance Festival in Estonia and the annual concert of Estonian oriental dance enthusiasts, to her students and main organisers of the jubilee concert.
+Shortly after the jubilee concert, Pille handed over her former work with organising the International Oriental Dance Festival and the annual concert of Estonian Oriental dance enthusiasts, to a group of her former students and the main organisers of the jubilee concert.
 For this purpose this group of dancers and friends founded the Estonian Chamber of Oriental Dance in January 2017.

-The mission of the EITK is to promote the art of Oriental Dance and Oriental Dance education.
+The mission of EITK is to promote the art of Oriental Dance and Oriental Dance education.